Deliver “Delight and Passion” to people

 Hyatt Centric Ginza Tokyo HERALBONY ART ROOM

-HERALBONY Co., Ltd. defines art created by artists with intellectual disabilities as "unique" and applies it to various objects, experiences, and settings in society.
-In collaboration with Hyatt Centric Ginza Tokyo, located on Namiki-dori Street in Ginza, we provided spatial concept design and construction support for the guest rooms.
-[Social Issues/Customer Issues/Requests] HERALBONY's fashion brand, "HERALBONY," aims to expand its scope as a "lifestyle brand" by dissolving the invisible boundaries between people and fields that are often difficult to connect with in everyday life, such as "welfare" and "disabilities."
-This collaboration room marked the first step in the lifestyle brand's efforts to decorate spaces.
-This space not only served as a hotel guestroom concept design but also created an opportunity to integrate art into everyday lifestyles.
-[Solution] We woven the space together so that guests could experience a rich time in their guest rooms, as if they had entered an ever-expanding world of art.
-This would turn the guest room experience into a hub, evoking stories of how art blends into the time spent at home.
-We envisioned the space being a place where many conversations and discoveries would be sparked as guests looked at the art that blends into various places. <Our project members> [Sales and project management] Uedate Chisato [concept design] Yamaguchi Akane, Onishi Ryo, Yoshimura Mineto, Kato Kei [Production and construction] Hatano Atsushi, Yoshida Risa, Oda Satoshi ~Related links~ [Release] ・ NOMURA Co.,Ltd., Ltd. cooperates in spatial concept design.
-Exhibition "HERALBONY / Unconventional Future" is currently being held to great acclaim. ・Nomura Co., NOMURA Co.,Ltd. 's social good activities: Case study of Hyatt Centric Ginza Tokyo HERALBONY ART ROOM Changing society through the resonance of art and spatial concept design [nomlog] ・Changing society through the resonance of art and spatial concept design- HYATT CENTRIC GINZA TOKYO HERALBONY ART ROOM
+HERALBONY Inc. defines art created by artists with intellectual disabilities as "unique" and is a company that develops and expands it into various things, events, and places in society.
+In a collaboration with Hyatt Centric Ginza Tokyo, located on Namiki Street in Ginza, we provided spatial concept design and construction support for the guest rooms.
+[Social Issues/Client Issues/Requests] HERALBONY's fashion brand "HERALBONY" aims to dissolve the invisible boundaries between people and fields that are difficult to engage with in everyday life, such as "welfare" and "disability," and to expand its domain as a "lifestyle brand" in order to create a new lifestyle starting from welfare.
+This time, as the first step in a lifestyle brand decorating a space, we concept design and directed the collaboration room.
+Not only did we decorate the hotel room, but we also created an opportunity for art to blend into everyday lifestyles through this space.
+[Solution] We have created a space that allows guests to experience a rich time as if they have stepped into an ever-expanding world of art while spending time in their rooms.
+This space serves as a hub, connecting to the idea of art blending into the time spent at home, and is designed to encourage many conversations and discoveries as guests view the art that is integrated throughout the space. <Our Project Members> [Sales & Project Management] Chisato Kamidate [concept design] Akane Yamaguchi, Ryo Onishi, Minehito Yoshimura, Takashi Kato [Production & construction] Atsushi Hatano, Risa Yoshida, Satoshi Oda ~Related Links~ [Press Releases] ・ NOMURA Co.,Ltd. collaborates on spatial concept design for the exhibition "HERALBONY/A Unique Future" now on sale ・ NOMURA Co.,Ltd., Ltd.'s social good activities: The case of HERALBONY ART ROOM at Hyatt Centric Ginza Tokyo Changing society through the resonance of art and spatial concept design [nomlog] ・Changing society through the resonance of art and spatial concept design- HYATT CENTRIC GINZA TOKYO HERALBONY ART ROOM

 #hospitality

-COLOPL Head Office
+Colopl Head Office

-COLOPL Head Office
+Colopl Head Office

-COLOPL, Inc. has been creating new experiences under the mission of "Entertainment in Real Life - Making everyday life more fun and wonderful".
-In order to continue providing new experiences to people during the COVID-19 pandemic, where the infection continues to spread, we believe that it is important to create an office environment where people can work safely and communicate easily, so we created an office with the aim of creating a "scientifically based, cutting-edge office specialized in infectious disease countermeasures".
-We aim to streamline operations in line with the new era and create original ideas, creating an environment where employees can increase their productivity and thrive.
-Linoleum, an antiviral natural material and carbon neutral material, is used for the flooring and fixtures, contributing to the realization of a sustainable society that takes SDGs and ESG into consideration.
-We aim to improve the motivation and productivity of creators by providing mechanisms to encourage communication such as standing meeting spaces, a game corner for use in research and development, and a bear library with a wide range of books.
-DE-SIGN Inc. was in charge of the overall project management, SIGNAL Inc. was in charge of the concept design, and our company was mainly in charge of interiors, fixtures, and sign graphics construction. <Our project members> [Sales/Project Management] Kaori Murakami [Production/ construction] Katsuya Banno, Nozomi Iwashita, Ikuho Oiwa
+COLOPL, Inc. has been creating unprecedented "new experiences" under its mission of "Entertainment in Real Life"—making everyday life more enjoyable and wonderful through entertainment.
+In the midst of the ongoing COVID-19 pandemic, we believed that creating an environment that facilitates communication, in addition to a safe working environment, was crucial to continuing to provide people with new experiences.
+Therefore, we created an office that aims to be a "cutting-edge infection control-focused office based on scientific evidence."
+We have created an environment where employees can increase their productivity and thrive by streamlining operations and fostering the creation of original ideas in line with the new era.
+Linoleum, an antiviral natural material and carbon-neutral material, is used for flooring and furniture, contributing to the realization of a sustainable society that takes SDGs and ESG into consideration.
+We have aimed to improve the motivation and productivity of creators with features that encourage communication, such as standing meeting spaces, a game corner equipped for use in research and development, and a bear library with a wide range of books.
+DE-SIGN Inc. was in charge of overall project management, SIGNAL Inc. was in charge of concept design, and our company was mainly in charge of interiors, furniture, and signage graphics construction. <Our Project Members> [Sales & Project Management] Kaori Murakami [Production & construction] Katsuya Banno, Nozomi Iwashita, Ikuho Oiwa

 #corporate